matuzalemmuller/dummy-files-creator/README.md

 ## Installation

-Pre-compiled packages are available on the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).
+Pre-compiled packages for Windows are available on the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).
+Linux and macOS packages have been discontinued for now.

 ### Cross-platform (recommended)